bnchk/wmc_testnet/TOKEN_MINT.md

 - next click "Deploy and Run" on the left under compiler
 - Go to your Metamask wallet and make sure you have selected the W3 WMC chain
 - Go to the environment selection on middle panel + select "Injected Provider - Metamask" or your wallet
+- In the Account box, if correct Metamask account not selected choose it<br>
 - Find the Orange Deploy button and the empty field to it's right
 - In this field to the right you enter your total number of tokens to mint followed by 18 (yes!) zeros
   - so for 100k tokens enter: 100000000000000000000000